22 Fun Things To Do In Mendoza, Argentina

 In your wanderings through Mendoza, you’ll definitely end up in Plaza Independencia.
 This is the heart of Mendoza, the largest green space within the city, and a cool place to relax and do some people-watching.

-At the center of the square there is a large, beautiful fountain.
-And occasionally you’ll also see a small market of artisans selling their handicrafts right in the square.
-Not far from Plaza Independencia you’ll find some other smaller squares such as Plaza España which are also worth visiting.
+At the center of the square, there is a large, beautiful fountain.
+Occasionally, you’ll also see a small market of artisans selling their handicrafts right in the square.
+Not far from Plaza Independencia, you’ll find some other smaller squares, such as Plaza España, which are also worth visiting.

 Mendoza Argentina